 Frequently Asked Questions

-Most intake appointments will be made within one to two weeks.
-During this first session, you and the personal counselor will discuss your concerns and treatment options.
-These could include individual counseling at the Counseling Center (up to 12 sessions) or a referral to a clinician in the community.
+Most initial appointments will be made within two weeks.
+During this first session, you and the counselor will discuss your concerns and treatment options.
+These could include individual counseling at the Counseling Center or a referral to a clinician in the community.

 We respect confidentiality highly and follow it as a strict rule.
-Massachusetts law and ethical guidelines for personal counselors require that your visit and all information shared during personal counseling remain confidential.
+Massachusetts law and ethical guidelines for counselors require that your visit and all information shared during counseling remain confidential.
 We cannot release information to anyone without your written permission.
 This includes friends, instructors, and parents.
-Records of personal counseling sessions are kept in separate locked files, and other counseling staff and student employees do not see or handle any of these records.
+Records of counseling sessions are kept in separate locked files and secure electronic files.
+Only licensed counselors have access to these files.

 Exceptions to confidentiality occur only under special circumstances such as being in imminent danger.
 Your counselor will go over these exceptions in detail with you at your initial appointment.

-We have an on-call counselor available from 9:00 a.m. to 5:00 p.m.
-Monday through Friday to assist students in crisis who need immediate attention.
-If you need to be seen urgently or on the same day, call 617 747-2310 or stop by the Counseling Center and let the receptionist know that you need to see or speak to a personal counselor immediately or that day.
+We have an on-call counselor available from 9:00 a.m. to 5:00 p.m. from Monday through Friday to assist students in crisis who need immediate attention.
+If you need to be seen urgently or on the same day, call 617-747-2310 or stop by the Counseling Center at 54 Fenway and let the receptionist know that you need to see or speak to a personal counselor immediately or that day.

-After business hours, call Public Safety at 617 747-2333 (ext.
-2333 from on-campus telephones).
+After business hours, call Public Safety at 617-747-8888 (extension 8888 from on-campus telephones).
 They will contact a clinical consultant who will be able to help.
 You may also call 911 or go to your local hospital emergency room for assistance.

 For off-campus referrals, please email Counseling Services or call at 617 747-2310 and request to speak with our case manager.

 We recommend seeking an off-campus provider for some of these reasons:

 - You want long-term counseling (more than a semester).